dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 }
 ```

-Back in your new AdminController: `src/AppBundle/Controller/AdminController.php` we need to make use the entity manager and the repositories for the entities in order to retrieve database data.
-At the top of the AdminController class we want to inject these services.
+Back in your new AdminController (`src/AppBundle/Controller/AdminController.php`), we need to make use the entity manager and the repositories for the entities in order to retrieve database data.
+At the top of this class, inject these services:

 ```php
 /** @var EntityManagerInterface */